pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/sharing-software-through-openminted.md

 * [**components compatible with UIMA**[^2]** or GATE**[^3]** frameworks**](//sharing-uima-and-gate-components.md)** **can be uploaded in the [Maven Central repository](http://maven.apache.org) and registered by declaring the respective Maven coordinates which uniquely specify their  location; dockerization for these components is undertaken by OpenMinTeD;
 * [**components or applications created with other technologies or other TDM-related frameworks**](//sharing-components-as-dockerised-images.md)** **must be packaged  and registered directly as Docker images;
-* [**web services**](//guidelines_for_providers_of_sw_resources/sharing-web-services.md) \(applications/components\) which are installed and maintained outside the OpenMinTeD platform are accessed via an appropriate client following the relevant OpenMinTeD specification and registered with the URL that specifies their location.
+* [**web services**](//guidelines_for_providers_of_sw_resources/sharing-web-services.md) \(applications/components\) which are installed and maintained outside the OpenMinTeD platform must be registered with the URL that specifies their location.
+The client that communicates with the web service is implemented by OpenMinTeD.

 ---